Weaker FTSE 100 gets support from ABF and AstraZeneca

 Both companies declined to comment on the report, but the prospect of deal-making in the sector also lifted Shire and GlaxoSmithKline for a second consecutive day.

-Stocks trading without their latest dividend accounted for much of the index's points drop, with Aggreko, Antofagasta, BG, Centrica, Legal & General, Mondi, Old Mutual and Rolls Royce knocking off 8.7 points.
+Stocks trading without their latest dividend accounted for all of the index's points drop, with Aggreko, Antofagasta, BG, Centrica, Legal & General, Mondi, Old Mutual and Rolls Royce knocking off 8.7 points.

-While analysts said that a rebound in corporate dealmaking could offset concerns surrounding British companies in terms of frothy valuations and a slashing of analyst forecasts, the FTSE 100 is likely to be stuck in a range in the near term.
+While some analysts said that a rebound in corporate dealmaking could offset concerns surrounding British firms in terms of frothy valuations and a slashing of analyst forecasts, the FTSE 100 is likely to be stuck in a range in the near term.

 The index is trading on a 12-month forward price/earnings ratio of 13.2, against its five-year average of 11 times, Thomson Reuters Datastream shows.

-Hantec Markets analyst Richard Perry said that if the FTSE did not break above 6,706 points - a high point from earlier in April - its near-term progress could be limited.
+Hantec Markets analyst Richard Perry said that if the FTSE did not break above 6,706 points - the high point from earlier in April - its near-term progress could be limited.

 "If it does not get above 6,706 points, it could send out a bit of a sell signal," he said.
-(Additional reporting by Sudip Kar-Gupta; Editing by Louise Ireland)
+(Additional reporting by Sudip Kar-Gupta; Editing by Ruth Pitchford)